ccs-fall-2023/exercises/js-oop/README.md

 # Working with Classes in JavaScript

 **NOTE:** For your first pass on this, you can use something like CodeSandbox and log everything to the console.
-**LEVEL UP:** Make a directory and associated folders/files (like every other assignment) and incorporate DOM updates/interaction.
+**LEVEL UP:** Make a directory and associated folders/files (like every other assignment) and incorporate DOM updates/interaction instead of printing to the console.

 ## Work with an Existing Class